Emerging Adult

 How can I participate?

-EAP is currently only open to 50 young adults.
-Selected young adults will be contacted by the EAP team to let them know that they are eligible to participate.
+The EAP is currently only open to a limited number of young adults.
+Eligible young adults will be contacted by the EAP team to let them know that they are eligible to participate.

-If you think you are eligible and have a case that has NOT been charged yet by the DA’s Office, you may contact the EAP Coordinator at EmergingAdult@dcda.us to ask that your case be considered.
+If you think you are eligible and have a case that has NOT been charged yet by the DA’s Office, you may contact the EAP Coordinator at EmergingAdult@dcda.us to ask if your case can be considered.

 Will this change the outcome of my case?

-If you successfully complete the Emerging Adult Program and do not incur any new arrests while enrolled, your case will earn a no-file; meaning it will not be charged by the DA’s Office and it will not show-up on your permanent record.
+If you successfully complete the Emerging Adult Program and obey all laws while enrolled, your case will not be filed in court.
+This means that formal charges will not be filed by the District Attorney’s Office and there will be no court record of the case.

 What happens if I don’t complete the program?

-If you commit a new crime or you do not make progress toward completing the agreed upon intervention plan, you will be terminated from the Emerging Adult Program.
-Your case will then be referred back to the DA's Office to be charged through the tradional criminal justice system, and the legal benefits of the program will no longer be available to you.
+If you commit a new crime or you do not make progress toward completing the agreed upon accountability plan, your participation in the Emerging Adult Program will be terminated.
+Your case will then be referred back to the DA's Office to be charged through the traditional criminal justice system, and the legal benefits of the program will no longer be available to you.

 What happens if I op-out of the EAP after I have been accepted?

-If you enroll EAP, but decide to no-longer participate, you will no longer be eligible for the program‘s legal benefits.
-Your case will then be referred back to the DA's Office to be charged through the traditional criminal justice system, and the legal benefits of the program will no longer be available to you.
+If you enroll in the EAP, but decide to withdraw from the program, you will no longer be eligible for the program‘s legal benefits.
+Your case will be referred back to the District Attorney’s office to be filed in court and proceed through the traditional criminal justice system.

 When and where are the EAP Restorative Circles held?